-Miss BumBum Suzy Cortez Tugs At Her Neon Yellow Bikini While Wading In Water
+Suzy Cortez Tugs At Her Neon Yellow Bikini While Wading In Water

-Brazilian bombshell Suzy Cortez is ready to take on the world — rain or shine.
-That’s why she braved poor weather by wearing a slicker over her very revealing bikini in a recent photoshoot.
-However, it’s fair to say that her hard work has been paying off.
+Brazilian bombshell Suzy Cortez is ready to take on the world -- rain or shine.
+That's why she braved poor weather by wearing a slicker over her very revealing bikini in a recent photo shoot.
+However, it's fair to say that her hard work has been paying off.

-The buxom brunette has much reason to celebrate, as she recently was declared to have the best BumBum in the world.
+The buxom brunette has much reason to celebrate, as she was recently declared to have the best BumBum in the world.
 Though she won the title in 2015 in Brazil — beating out around 500 other competitors from the various Brazilian states — the competition was recently resurrected on an international level.

 Despite a new batch of competitors, Suzy still reigned supreme, defending her title to become champion of the world.

 Since then, she has taken advantage of the win by giving interviews on numerous television shows, often in revealing outfits.
-In one segment, she even danced while wearing the teeniest of crop tops and daisy duke shorts.
+In one segment, she even danced while wearing the teeniest of crop tops and Daisy Dukes shorts.

 This latest Instagram post is just the latest in a string of sultry shots.
 In the photo, Suzy poses in a neon yellow bikini.
-The color highlights her beautiful tan, and beautiful flatters her shiny dark locks.
+The color highlights her beautiful tan, and beautifully flatters her shiny dark locks.

 The bikini top features an underwire detail that showcases her cleavage to its best advantage.
 The matching bottom features a sporty cut, and Suzy tugs at it playfully.
 The ensemble is completed with a clear raincoat.